brutella/hc/README.md

 ## Features

-- Full implementation of the HomeKit Accessory Protocol in pure Go
+- Full implementation of the HomeKit Accessory Protocol in Go
-    - Support for switch, outlet, light bulb, thermostat accessory
+    - Support for switch, outlet, light bulb, thermometer, and thermostat accessory
 - Built-in service announcement via mDNS using [bonjour](http://github.com/oleksandr/bonjour)
 - Optional logging with https://github.com/brutella/log
 - Runs on multiple platforms (already in use on Linux and OS X)